 R&D Competition Versus R&D Cooperation in Oligopolistic Markets with Evolving Structure

-University of Bielefeld - Department of Business Administration and Economics; Center for Mathematical Economics
+Bielefeld University - Department of Business Administration and Economics; Center for Mathematical Economics

 Peter M. Kort